 What is Class?

-The Centre for Labour and Social Studies (Class) is a new thinktank established in 2012 to act as a centre for left debate and discussion.
-Originating in the labour movement, Class works with a broad coalition of supporters, academics and experts to develop and advance alternative policies for today.
+The Centre for Labour and Social Studies (Class) is a thinktank established in 2012 to act as a centre for left debate and discussion.
+Originating in the labour movement, Class works with a broad coalition of supporters, academics and experts to develop and advance alternative policies.

-Through the production of high quality, intellectually compelling publications and events Class seeks to shape ideas that can inspire the trade union movement, cement a broad alliance of social forces and influence policy development to ensure the political agenda is on the side of working people.
+Through the production of high quality, intellectually compelling publications and events Class seeks to shape ideas that can inspire the left, cement a broad alliance of social forces and influence policy development to ensure the political agenda is on the side of working people.

 What does Class do?